sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 --- abstract

-This memo documents an exploration of a notional Security Automation and Continuous Monitoring (SACM) architecture.
-This work is built upon {{I-D.ietf-mile-xmpp-grid}}, and is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively), and terminology as found in {{-sacmt}}.
+This memo documents an exploration of a possible Security Automation and Continuous Monitoring (SACM) architecture.
+This work is built upon {{-xmppgrid}}, and is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively), and terminology as found in {{-sacmt}}.

 --- middle

 # Introduction
 The purpose of this draft is to document and track the outcome of solution discovery, with the intent of eventually describing an emerged architecture.
-We have initially built our solution upon {{-xmppgrid}} and {{-ecp}}, and believe these approaches complement each other to more completely meet the spirit of {{RFC7632}} and requirements found in {{RFC8248}}.
+We have initially built our partial solution upon {{-xmppgrid}} and {{-ecp}}, and believe these approaches complement each other to more completely meet the spirit of {{RFC7632}} and requirements found in {{RFC8248}}.

 This solution gains the most advantage by supporting a variety of collection mechanisms.
 In this sense, our solution ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
 The solution described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that solution somewhat more concrete.

-Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around IETF hackathon.
+Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around and during IETF hackathons.
 The list of hackathon efforts follows:

-* {{HACK99}}
+* {{HACK99}}: TODO: Provide description.
-* {{HACK100}}
+* {{HACK100}}: TODO: Provide description.
-* {{HACK101}}
+* {{HACK101}}: TODO: Provide description.

 ## Open Questions
 The following is a list of open questions we still have about the path forward with this exploration: